Mark-Kramer/Case-Studies-Python/_build/02/the-event-related-potential.md

 ## Data Analysis <a id="data-analysis"></a>

 Our first step is to load the data into Python.
-To do so, we use the function `loadmat()` from the `scipy.io` module as follows,
+To do so, we use the function `loadmat()` from the `scipy.io` module as follows: